BigJk/snd/README.md

   - Serial
 - Import & Export templates and data sources
   - Fast access to external data sources like Open5e (instant access to SRD monsters, spells and more)
+- Edit templates in your favorite editor (e.g. Visual Studio Code) and get live preview

 ## How It Works